 - Determinator: Once Stan sets his mind to something, it's pretty hard to get him to stop.

 - Dirty Coward: Happens often.
 When he, along with the rest of his friends, does something wrong (or even think that they did), he usually tries to frame it on Butters.
-The most notable instance was the Trent Boyette incident[s].
+The most notable instance was the Trent Boyette pre-school incident.

 - Drowning My Sorrows: Throughout "Ass Burgers".
 Often involuntarily.

 - Extreme Doormat: It's pretty subtle, but he can be seen as this to an extent in his relationship with Wendy.
 Any episodes with scenes that focus on their relationship show that Wendy is always the one to suggest an idea for a date, and Stan (even if he detested the idea at first) goes along without objection.
 Examples of this are featured in "Cartman gets an Anal Probe", "Tom's Rhinoplasty", "Chef's Chocolate Salty Balls", and it is hinted near the end of "Assburgers".
 Other examples of hints for the trope include:

 - In "Elementary School Musical", rather than discussing how he felt about Wendy and Bridon, Stan simply tells her that she should be with him, and he doesn't want to hold her back.